A new approach to bipartite stable matching optimization: Optimization over ring-sets defined on a digraph

-In this preparatory section we do not deal with stable matchings at all.
+In this preparatory section, we do not discuss stable matchings at all.
 Instead, we investigate some flow and tension problems concerning ring-sets, which shall be used in forthcoming sections to solve various optimization problems on stable matchings.